 The watch was worn on the wrist holding the racquet and the recorded heart rate readings were way off.
 By a long shot.
 This was what Garmin recorded.

 This easy tennis session played in the cool evening had the Forerunner 945 thinking I worked harder than I ever did in all my runs; the bulk of the session was spent picking up balls actually.
+This has happened on a few occasions and I’m convinced it’s just not that useful for heart rate recording during tennis games.

 Beyond that, no qualms about using the wrist HR sensors even for hard runs.